XUE. JWST spectroscopy of externally irradiated disks around young intermediate-mass stars: Comparison to nearby disks

 compared to with those from the \textit{Spitzer} survey of PPDs in Orion derived by \citet{2016ApJS..226....8K}.
 The top panels show the spectral indices vs. the FUV irradiation experienced by the PPDs.
 We do not detect any significant correlation between the spectral indices and the external FUV flux.

 The bottom panels show histograms of the spectral indices of our samples compared to those of the Orion disks.
 The XUE continuum slopes generally lie within the loci of the Orion slopes.
 XUE~3 is the only outlier on the $n_{5-12}$ and $n_{6-13}$ related plots, and XUE~3 and XUE~5 are possible outliers on the $n_{12-20}$ related plots.
 We performed Kolmogorow-Smirnow-Tests to verify the hypothesis that both samples are drawn from the same parent distribution.
-The obtained p-values do not allow us to reject the null hypothesis.
+The obtained p-values do not allow us to reject the null hypothesis, suggesting that, for the XUE sources, external irradiation does not significantly alter the disk geometry to the extent that it affects the MIR spectral index.